Operation Hastings: 17–18 July

 Based on the sightings from the Rockpile, 2/1 Marines were redeployed from LZ Robin to the river valley near the Rockpile by helicopters of MAG-16 on the morning of 17 July.
 In Helicopter Valley, there was little contact with the PAVN, but 3/4 Marines gave up trying to push south, and, anticipating further night attacks, they established a common perimeter with 2/4 Marines.
-General English ordered the two Battalions to withdraw to the northeast the following day; 2/4 was to establish blocking positions below the DMZ while 3/4 would move to the south of 2/4 and then attack south and take Hill 208.
+English ordered the two battalions to withdraw to the northeast the following day; 2/4 was to establish blocking positions below the DMZ while 3/4 would move to the south of 2/4 and then attack south and take Hill 208.
 With the conclusion of Operation Deckhouse II on the morning of 18 July, 3/5 Marines would be inserted into a small valley 3 km south of the Song Ngan in a suspected PAVN marshalling area.
 This area also provided a possible escape route for PAVN retreating from 3/4's advance on Hill 208.

 At LZ Crow, on the morning of 18 July, 2/4 Marines swept north towards their new positions, which they reached without incident by mid-afternoon.
-At 14:00, 3/4 Marines began to move out, leaving Company K as a rearguard to provide security for the Battalion CP and the engineers who were tasked with destroying captured ammunition and the three crashed CH-46s.
+At 14:00, 3/4 Marines began to move out, leaving Company K as a rearguard to provide security for the battalion CP and the engineers who were tasked with destroying captured ammunition and the three crashed CH-46s.
 At 14:30, the PAVN began mortaring the position and then attacked with infantry.
-As the Marines had filled in their fighting holes, they quickly had to dig them out again as an estimated 1000 PAVN attacked.
+As the Marines had filled in their fighting holes, they quickly had to dig them out again as an estimated 1,000 PAVN attacked.
 Company K's 1st Platoon bore the brunt of the assault and its squads were separated from each other as small groups of PAVN moved between them.
-Airstrikes were called in as close as 45m from the Marines, and Lt Col Vale called for Company L to return to the LZ and for 2/4 Marines to provide support.
-By 17:00, Company L had arrived at the LZ, and a Company from 2/4 Marines occupied high ground overlooking the LZ.
+Airstrikes were called in as close as 45m from the marines, and Vale called for Company L to return to the LZ and for 2/4 Marines to provide support.
+By 17:00, Company L had arrived at the LZ, and a company from 2/4 Marines occupied high ground overlooking the LZ.
 First Platoon of Company K was able to withdraw but had to leave their dead behind.
 By 17:00, 2/4 and 3/4 had established a common perimeter 1.7 km northeast of LZ Crow.
 3/4 Marines had suffered 14 dead and 49 wounded while the PAVN had suffered 138 known dead, with estimates as high as 500.
-Captain Robert Modrzejewski, CO of Company K and Sergeant John McGinty commander of the 1st Platoon would each be awarded the Medal of Honor for their actions.
+Captain Robert Modrzejewski, CO of Company K, and Sergeant John McGinty, commander of the 1st Platoon, were each awarded the Medal of Honor for their actions.

 3/5 Marines were lifted into their position on the afternoon of 18 July.
 Only Company M encountered any serious resistance and, after calling in airstrikes, they overran the PAVN positions, killing 21.